Best Things to Do in Marrakech, Morocco

 Ouzoud Falls

-Just a few hours from Marrakesh, these stunning waterfalls are a must-visit.
-Hike to the top of the falls for panoramic views, take a dip in the refreshing pools, and enjoy a picnic lunch in the surrounding olive groves.
+The Ouzoud waterfalls are located just a few hours from Marrakech.
+You can hike to the top of the falls for a panoramic view, take a dip in the refreshing pools, and enjoy a picnic lunch in the surrounding olive groves.

 3